nelsonroque/tidypollute/README.md

 # Acknowledgements
 The development of `tidypollute` was made possible with support from NIA (`P01-AG003949`) and Dr. Roque's PSU Start-up funds.
+Thank you [Dr. Charles B Hall](https://einsteinmed.edu/faculty/6913/charles-hall) and [Dr. Dean Hosgood](https://einsteinmed.edu/faculty/13282/h-hosgood) for your support and manuscript reads.
+Thank you [Dr. Alexis Santos-Lozada](https://hhd.psu.edu/contact/alexis-santos-santos-lozada) and [Dr. Johnny Felt](https://healthyaging.psu.edu/people/jzf434) for function name brainstorming.
 Thank you, Hailey Andrews, for helping brainstorm the name of this package.
 Thank you, Karishma Christmas, for your documentation support.
-Thank you [Dr. Charles B Hall](https://einsteinmed.edu/faculty/6913/charles-hall) and [Dr. Dean Hosgood](https://einsteinmed.edu/faculty/13282/h-hosgood) for your support and manuscript reads.

 ---